SMARTNET MOBILITY SECURITY +

 CLIMATE EMERGENCY BUSINESS PLAN

-The aim of this project is not to undermine the competition, but rather to bring them together to provide a path to introducing a workable system that is practical and economical, such as to complement future EV development, working with all manufacturers to define a speedier way forward.
+The aim of this project is not to undermine the competition, but rather to bring them together to provide a path to introducing a workable system that is practical and economical, such as to complement future EV development, working with as many manufacturers as may express an interest, to define a speedier way forward.

 For that we need the hardware, or at least evidence that the cartridge format and station design is a live project, with the design in progress leading to a full size demonstrator.